 §20.
 The modern theory of machines developed with the advent of reliable machines, and has focussed mostly on computational devices, since modern computers and the specialized machines realized in them via programs are the most complex machines ever known.
 Yet though modern machines are more reliable and can be combined in more complex constructions, theoretical models of machines do not always reflect this.
-Instead, the earliest developed models of machines offered little sense of machines decomposable into parts, and concentrated solely on a notion of the machine as a whole.28 closely connected with the idea of effective calculability, and non-narrow interpretations of machine specifications make the machine operations non-effective.
-In fact, effectiveness is a stronger requirement than simple narrowness, and later we see what things might fill this gap.
+Instead, the earliest developed models of machines offered little sense of machines decomposible into parts, and concentrated solely on a notion of the machine as a whole.26

 Whatever their inadequacies regarding decomposability, machine models fulfill the subsequently formulated philosophical demands about narrowness.
 Normal uses of machine specifications involve narrow interpretations of the machine states.
-The idea of machine is
+The idea of machine is closely connected with the idea of effective calculability, and non-narrow interpretations of machine specifications make the machine operations non-effective.
+In fact, effectiveness is a stronger requirement than simple narrowness, and later we see what sorts of things might fill this gap.